rien/reStream/README.md

 ### reStream installation

-We need to download the [latest release](https://github.com/rien/reStream/releases/) files.
+The instructions below will install the files from the [latest release](https://github.com/rien/reStream/releases/).
-In particular, `reStream.sh` is the executable on the host, and `restream.arm.static` is the binary, which have to be moved on the reMarkable with the name `restream`.
+In particular, `reStream.sh` is the executable on the host, and `restream.arm.static` is the binary which has to be moved to the reMarkable with the name `restream`.

 #### Host

-Download [reStream.sh](https://github.com/rien/reStream/releases/download/1.1/reStream.sh) and make it executable
+Download [reStream.sh](https://github.com/rien/reStream/releases/download/latest/reStream.sh) and make it executable

 ```
 $ chmod +x reStream.sh